 What is sports medicine?
-In essence, it is specialized care for injuries or conditions resulting from sports and physical activity.
+It is specialized care for injuries or conditions resulting from sports and physical activity.
 You don't have to be a professional athlete to need sports medicine.
 The sports medicine specialists at Tidewater Orthopaedics have advanced training to treat musculoskeletal issues commonly affecting recreational, student, and competitive athletes.

 We provide comprehensive diagnosis, treatment, rehabilitation, and preventative services.
 Our doctors are team physicians for local high schools and colleges.
 We work closely with physical therapists, trainers, coaches, and other providers to optimize outcomes.
 We will see patients as young as 12 years old.